 Learn more about the myths about alcoholism that are widely perpetuated.

-Amphetamines, such as Adderal, are psychologically addictive when used regularly.
+Amphetamines, such as Adderall, are psychologically addictive when used regularly.
 Amphetamines are a stimulant that affects the central nervous system.
 Users experience a heightened energy state and stimulation of the brains reward center.

 With prolonged use, amphetamines can produce psychologically addictive effects.
 Users associate the consumption of amphetamines with a feeling of reward and gratification.